katemcg93/PANDS-Problem-Sheet/README.md

 To accomplish this, I included three loops in my programme.
 The first loop checks whether the value entered by users is a digit or letters.
 If they enter letters, the programme will feed back that they failed to enter a valid number, and repeat until they enter a digit.

 The next loop determines whether they've entered a positive number by checking if the number is less than zero.
-If the number is less than 0, this actually crashes the programme, because 1 is never reached in the calculations, so it is important the user isn't allowed to proceed with a negative number.
+If the number is less than 0, this actually crashes the programme, because 1 is never reached in the calculations.
+Therefore it is important the user isn't allowed to proceed with a negative number.
 Therefore, the loop will not be broken until the user enters a positive number.

 The final loop is reached when the user enters a positive number.
 While this number is greater than 1, the programme will perform calculations on it until 1 is reached, at which point the programme ends.
 While the number is positive, it will be multiplied by 2 and while negative, multiplied by 3 and 1 added to it.
 These calculations will repeat until the product is 1, and the results of each calculation are printed out for the user.